 - Leads that opted-in to your email list (that you’ve uploaded to a traffic platform).

 - People who have visited your website (and you pixeled them!).

-- Facebook fans, Twitter followers, YouTube channel subscribers, etc.
+- Facebook fans, Twitter followers, YouTube channel subscribers, Pinterest followers, etc.

-- Low-Dollar Sales (Convert leads or interested people into low-dollar, Tripwire buyers… and hopefully they’ll take the upsell, too!)
+- Low-dollar sales (Convert subscribers or interested people into low-dollar, entry-point offer buyers… and hopefully they’ll take the upsell, too!)

 A client is someone who’ve bought more than once.They know you really, really well.

-- High-Dollar Sales (get them to buy another product or to buy more frequently).
+- Repeat Purchases (get clients to buy another product or to buy more frequently).